stefgehrig/prop_interact/README.md

 # prop_interact
 This function performs an interaction test for proportional outcome data.
 The joint Null hypothesis is that the difference in proportions between *2* groups is equal across all *k* subgroups (i.e., outcome data is required for all *2 x k* combinations of the two predictors).
-All *2 x k* proportions as well as differences in proportions for each subgroup *k* are returned and an overall p-value of interaction is calculated.
+All *2 x k* proportions as well as differences in proportions for each subgroup *k* are returned and an overall p-value for the two-sided test of interaction is calculated.
 The employed test statistic approximately follows a Chi-squared distribution and was described in:

 + Marascuilo, L. A. (1970).
 Extensions of the significance test for one-parameter signal detection hypotheses. *Psychometrika*, 35(2), 237-243.